 - Coconut, etc.

 5. Know Your Knots and Lashing Techniques

-A basic know-how of the essential knots is given in survivalists.
-It will do for building a bushcraft camp but you also have to consider the type of knot used when building a shelter.
+Basic know-how of the essential knots is a given among survivalists.
+In fact, it is also important in building a bushcraft camp, but you also have to consider the type of knot used when building a shelter.

 When doing the lean-to design, a square lashing is ideal when you are using trees as support for your shelter.

-- Dave Canterbury
+- Canterbury, Dave (Author)